 if you require further advice or clarity in connection with any aspect of GDPR then get in touch for some FREE advice.

 We have included some official ICO documentation that you may answer your questions

 We love to hear from our customers, so feel free to get in touch during normal business hours.

 JDI House, 5 Church Walk, Preston, PR2 6SZ, United Kingdom

-If you have a suspected Data Breach and want FREE advice as to what action your company should take then ring Paul Johnson on 01772 802702.
+If you have a suspected Data Breach and want FREE advice as to what action your company should take then give us a ring on 01772 802702.